ariga/atlas/doc/md/guides/postgres/check-constraint.md

 ### What is the `check` constraint in PostgreSQL?

-A check constraint allows you to specify a Boolean expression that must result in `TRUE` in order to `INSERT` each row in a table.
+A check constraint allows you to specify a Boolean expression that must result in `TRUE` in order to insert each row in a table.
 This expression can refer to one or more columns in the table, and can be used to enforce various kinds of data constraints, such as requiring a certain range of values or making sure that certain fields are not equal to range of values.
 The constraint ensures that the inserted or updated value in a column must follow certain criteria.

 ### When do we need check constraints?